akthammomani/Recommender-System-Using-Python/README.md

 There are mainly Three types of recommendation engines:

-Collaborative filtering.
+ * Collaborative filtering.
-Content based Filtering.
+ * Content based Filtering.
-Hybrid (Combination of Collaborative and Content based Filtering).
+ * Hybrid (Combination of Collaborative and Content based Filtering).
-In this project we'll be working to build a Recommender Engine based on Collaborative Filtering method.

-Collaborative filtering Method for recommendation systems is focused entirely on previous experiences documented between users and items in order to generate new recommendations.
-These interactions are contained in what's called a user item interaction matrix.